shariq1989/cookbook/content/recipe/nutella_cookies.md

 #### INGREDIENTS

-* 1 cup soft butter
+* 1 cup White Sugar
-* 2/3 cup peanut butter (I used crunchy)
+* 1 cup Brown Sugar
-* 1 cup sugar
+* 1 cup Soft Butter
-* 1 cup brown sugar
+* 2/3 cup Peanut Butter
-* 2 eggs
+* 2 tsp Vanilla
-* 2 tsp vanilla
+* 2 Eggs
-* 2 2/3 cups all purpose flour
+* 2 2/3 cups All-Purpose Flour
-* 2 tsp baking soda
+* 2 tsp Baking Soda
-* 1/2 tsp salt
+* 1/2 tsp Salt
-* 1/2 tsp baking powder
+* 1/2 tsp Baking Powder
 * 1/2 cup Nutella

 #### DIRECTIONS

-1. In a large bowl, mix the brown and white sugar, then use a hand mixer to blend in the butter and peanut butter until creamy.
+1. In a large bowl, mix the white and brown sugar, then use a hand mixer to blend in the butter and peanut butter until creamy.
 2. Stir in the vanilla and beat one egg at a time into the mixture.
 3. In another bowl, whisk together flour, baking soda, salt, and baking powder.
 Then add it to the wet ingredients.
 Blend until everything is combined.
 4. Add 2-3 dollops of Nutella to the dough, fold it over gently, and then add 2-3 more dallops before folding it again.
 Then use a knife to swirl the Nutella into the dough.
 You are not stirring it in.